kassiber10/kassiber10/README.md

-## Hi👋 my name is Alex and i'm a...
+## Hi👋 my name is Alex
+### i'm a learning Webdeveloper
-...learning Webdeveloper who likes Frontends the most but is also experienced in doing Fullstack..
+who likes Frontends the most but is also experienced in doing Fullstack..

 - 🔭 I’m currently working on a Fullstack App for a photographer build with Vue.js/Nuxt
 - 🌱 I’m currently learning Svelte